 In Route 234, a group of writers, Nigerian arts and culture journalists under the association, Arts Writers of Nigeria, engages neighbouring spaces and beyond in reverse colonial writing.
 This goal of telling Africa’s stories and perceptions without an outline of Western hegemony can only be possible with the ample of freedom of a critical eye from within whose telling of our realities is free from exoticness, pandering and the banality that culture and history has been sectioned into by Western semiotic and its neo-colonial allies.
 Route 234 is a book that crosses spaces in an African term and imagination.

-The book features twenty-three travel stories and commentaries by Nigerian journalists and culture activists such as like Molara Wood, Jahman Anikulapo, Eyitayo Aloh, Ayeni Adekunle, Funke Osae-Brown, et all.
+The book features twenty-three travel stories and commentaries by Nigerian journalists and culture activists such as like Molara Wood, Jahman Anikulapo, Eyitayo Aloh, Ayeni Adekunle, Funke Osae-Brown, et al.

 Kola Odutola’s sort of introduction to the book, ‘American Wonder’ (p 1) is an appraisal of survival in the United States of America and engages travel as a philosophy, reflections and ideas in motion.
 The US, for the Nigerian migrant, is a miscellany of complexes which the writer glances through in a picturesque glance, giving life to the high and lowlands which dots casinos, cafes and work places.
-It is also about landscape and the myriad of identities and enclaves of negotiations, a social urgency of parades like the parade of Gay Pride Parade and the Nigerian Parade indulgence which asserts We are here to stay.
+It is also about landscape and myriad of identities and enclaves of negotiations like the Gay Pride Parade and the Nigerian Parade which asserts We are here to stay.

 ‘Clubbing in Los Angeles’ (p 9) by Olumide Iyanda entertains with a simple but moving narration of events which is a brilliant quality of a journalist with years of feature writing and storytelling.
-His a visit to the happening places in Los Angeles, like the bar, and migrant solidarity between the Blacks and Hispanics especially when it concerns matters of the heart and the desire for warmth.
+His is a visit to the happening places in Los Angeles, like the bar, and migrant solidarity between the Blacks and Hispanics especially when it concerns matters of the heart and the desire for warmth.
 Iyanda who travelled for the Pan African Film Festival in 2007 realises, to his surprise, that he carries a British colonial baggage through his pronunciations noticed by a barman.
-Iyanda is further embarrassed that the Mexican bar owner knows nothing about his country than a country that plays good football and filled with kings, the typical misrepresentation of Africa, perhaps, this is further enhanced by Nollywood, Africa’s fastest growing movie industry which creates jarring stereotypes even for the average Nigerian.
-But he is at the same time relieved that it is not touted for the corruption of its leaders.
+Iyanda is further embarrassed that the Mexican bar owner knows nothing about his country than a country that plays good football and full of kings, the typical misrepresentation of Africa, perhaps, this is further enhanced by Nollywood, Africa’s fastest growing movie industry which creates jarring stereotypes even for the average Nigerian.

 In ‘Exploring Bahia’ (p 27), Eyitayo Aloh takes the reader to Bahia, Brazil where he discovers a splendid colouration of metaphors of the Yoruba culture and spirituality.
 He meets Carlos Moore, the official biographer of Fela Anikulapo Kuti, at his lecture on Fela where Fela becomes a conduit for contemporary discourse on African cultural preservation.
 He also finds a Candomble, a shrine that serves its purpose of holding onto the reins of an African identity, despite a displacement that surges towards forgetfulness.